steevmi1/cdl-ai/nndl/Notes/Week04.md

 Often will iterate through various options for hyperparameters, to explore how your neural network performs and compare against other sets of parameters.
 ## What Does that have to do with the Brain
+Only a superficial link -- neuron gets signals from other neurons, processes, and sends output.
+But we don't really know what a neuron does, it looks to be a fairly complex system.